PolicyPad: Collaborative Prototyping of LLM Policies: Introduction

 \section{Introduction}

 For decades, researchers and science fiction writers have imagined a world in which AI systems can be governed by natural language rules \cite{asimov1940robot, turing1950mind}.
-Today, governing large language models (LLMs) with \textit{LLM policies}---sets of rules, guidelines, and desiderata that shape model behavior---is a key component in the broader toolkit of approaches to improve model alignment and safety \cite{openai-collective-alignment, oai-model-spec, claude-constitution, huang2024collective, horwitz-meta-policy, lam2024ai}.
+Today, governing large language models (LLMs) with \textbf{LLM policies\footnote{In this paper, our use of the term ``policy'' will refer to LLM policy (as opposed to public policies, government regulations, etc.) unless stated otherwise.}---sets of rules, guidelines, and desiderata that shape model behavior}---is a key component in the broader toolkit of approaches to improve model alignment and safety \cite{openai-collective-alignment, oai-model-spec, claude-constitution, huang2024collective, horwitz-meta-policy, lam2024ai}.
 For example, OpenAI's Model Spec contains a series of general objectives and principles (e.g., \textit{``Seek the truth together''}) for researchers and red-teamers to use as a guide when working on reinforcement learning from human feedback (RLHF) \cite{oai-model-spec}, as well as for the model to learn from directly \cite{guan2024deliberative}.
 Similarly, Anthropic uses Constitutional AI---in which reinforcement learning receives reward signals from AI-generated feedback that adheres to a set of principles (a ``constitution'')---to align its Claude models \cite{bai2022constitutional, claude-constitution}.
-If effective, LLM policies promise a transparent, familiar, and legible means by which developers and policymakers can govern AI systems.
+If effective, LLM policies promise a transparent, familiar, and legible means by which developers and policymakers can govern AI systems \cite{he2025statutory, zhang2025stress, huang2024collective}.